 On June 30, Scott Darling was shipped off to the Florida Panthers—who promptly bought out his contract—ending his tumultuous tenure with the Carolina Hurricanes.
 Just over two years prior, Darling seemed poised to step in as the Canes’ savior between the pipes.
 The dark age of inconsistent goaltending would be over.

 Early on, it became obvious that wouldn’t be the case.
-Something was off: the focus didn’t seem to be there, his confidence was MIA, and he was slow-moving.
-It’s well-known that he showed up to his first camp with Carolina overweight.
-Perhaps he felt that he had already achieved his goal of becoming an NHL starter.
+Something was off: the focus didn’t seem to be there, his confidence was MIA, and his lateral movement was a step behind.

 Offseason Hope Fades

 After a disastrous first season, Darling spent the summer of 2018 training with Bill Burniston, Carolina’s head strength and conditioning coach.
 He came into camp in better shape and looked ready to fulfill the hopes that had been pinned on him.